Affordable Care Act: Premium subsidies

 Individuals whose household incomes are between 100% and 400% of the federal poverty level (FPL) are eligible to receive federal subsidies for premiums for policies purchased on an ACA exchange, provided they are not eligible for Medicare, Medicaid, the Children's Health Insurance Program, or other forms of public assistance health coverage, and do not have access to affordable coverage (no more than 9.86% of income for the employee's coverage) through their own or a family member's employer.
 Households below the federal poverty level are not eligible to receive these subsidies.
 Lawful Residents and some other legally present immigrants whose household income is below 100% FPL and are not otherwise eligible for Medicaid are eligible for subsidies if they meet all other eligibility requirements.
 Married people must file taxes jointly to receive subsidies.
 Enrollees must have U.S. citizenship or proof of legal residency to obtain a subsidy.

 The subsidies for an ACA plan purchased on an exchange stop at 400% of the federal poverty level (FPL).
 According to the Kaiser Foundation, this results in a sharp "discontinuity of treatment" at 400% FPL, which is sometimes called the "subsidy cliff".
 After-subsidy premiums for the second lowest cost silver plan (SCLSP) just below the cliff are 9.86% of income in 2019.

 Subsidies are provided as an advanceable, refundable tax credit.

-The amount of subsidy is sufficient to reduce the premium for the second-lowest-cost silver plan (SCLSP) on an exchange cost a sliding-scale percentage of income.
+The amount of subsidy is sufficient to reduce the premium for the second-lowest-cost silver plan (SCLSP) on an exchange to a sliding-scale percentage of income.
 The percentage is based on the percent of federal poverty level (FPL) for the household, and varies slightly from year to year.
 In 2019, it ranged from 2.08% of income (100%-133% FPL) to 9.86% of income (300%-400% FPL).
 The subsidy can be used for any plan available on the exchange, but not catastrophic plans.
 The subsidy may not exceed the premium for the purchased plan.

 (In this section, the term "income" refers to modified adjusted gross income.)

 Small businesses are eligible for a tax credit provided they enroll in the SHOP Marketplace.